 e2s Connect Alumni CRM also provides ‘Privacy settings’ on communities to determine whether they are public or private, granting control over their accessibility within the platform.
 Public communities are open to all, while private communities need an invitation to join.
 The membership of a community can be managed through the “Manage Community” option, which allows you to invite new members as well as block or reject membership requests.
 It also allows the advancement or alumni staff administrator to designate one or more community members as the administrator or champion.

-Communities serve as a platform for sharing posts, engaging in forum discussions, organising exclusive events, and conducting polls or surveys to gather valuable feedback from community members.
+Communities serve as a platform for sharing posts, engaging in forum discussions, organizing exclusive events, and conducting polls or surveys to gather valuable feedback from community members.

 To gain a comprehensive overview of community engagement, including the number of events, polls, campus news, and notifications published, the platform provides a real-time Community 360 View and that serves as the unified view of each community’s activities, status, progress etc. You can also easily access the individual alumni 360 view to access the alum’s profile information.